Full Arch Implant Scanner

 The advantages for the patient include:

 No stress due to the taking of the impressions.
-The insertion of the PiC transfers and the capture of the gingiva are rapid and comfortable compared to taking an implant impression.
+The insertion of the IC transfers and the capture of the gingiva is rapid and comfortable compared to taking an implant impression.

 The technology eliminates try-ins as the part will fit perfectly.